Indian Child Welfare Act: Legal challenge

-In October 2018, Federal District Court Judge Reed O'Connor struck down parts of the law as unconstitutional, claiming that it mandated racial preference.
+In October 2018, in the case Brackeen v.
+Zinke, Federal District Court Judge Reed O'Connor struck down parts of the law as unconstitutional, claiming that it mandated racial preference.
 In December 2018, the United States Court of Appeals for the Fifth Circuit ordered that O'Connor's judgment be stayed, holding that it violated tribal sovereignty.
 On August 9, 2019, the court ruled that the law does not violate equal protection.
 On November 7, 2019, the court voted to rehear the case en banc.
-The ICWA remains in effect.
+The ICWA remained in effect.
+In 2022 the case was heard by the Supreme Court, who upheld the constitutionality of the law in June 2023 (see Haaland v.
+Brackeen).

 Jurisdiction

 Minimum standards

 ICWA sets minimum Federal standards for nearly all Native child custody proceedings, including adoption, voluntary and involuntary termination of parental rights, and removal and foster care placement of Native children, but excluding divorce and child delinquency proceedings.
 ICWA provides that state courts have no jurisdiction over the adoption or custody of Native children residing within their own tribal reservation.
 An "Indian child" is "any unmarried person who is under age eighteen and is either (a) a member of an Indian tribe or (b) is eligible for membership in an Indian tribe and is the biological child of a member of an Indian tribe."

 ICWA applies to a "child custody proceeding" involving a Native child.
-The term "child custody proceeding" involves: (i) "foster care placements", where the child has been placed in a foster home, and the parent cannot have the child returned upon demand, but where parental rights have not been terminated; (2) terminations of parental rights; (3) "preadoptive placements", which means placing the child in a foster home after the termination of parental rights, but before or instead of an adoption; and (4) adoptions.
+The term "child custody proceeding" involves: (i) "foster care placements," where the child has been placed in a foster home, and the parent cannot have the child returned upon demand, but where parental rights have not been terminated; (2) terminations of parental rights; (3) "preadoptive placements," which means placing the child in a foster home after the termination of parental rights, but before or instead of an adoption; and (4) adoptions.

 ICWA does not cover child custody hearings during divorce proceedings.
 Nor does ICWA cover cases of child delinquency when the child has done something that would be considered a crime if done by an adult.
 Because Native tribes play a major part in the upbringing of Native children, which is significantly different than that of the parents, the ICWA gives important jurisdictional powers to Native tribes in order to preserve the Native culture and tribal future.
 Tribal courts hold either exclusive jurisdiction or concurrent jurisdiction dependent on several factors.